-2) The contractor will be required to minimize possible water quality impacts through implementation of construction Best Management Practices (BMP), reflecting policies contained in 23 CFR 650B and the Department's Supplemental Specifications on Seeding and Erosion Control Measures (Latest Edition).
+1) The contractor will be required to minimize possible water quality impacts through implementation of construction Best Management Practices (BMP), reflecting policies contained in 23 CFR 650B and the Department's Supplemental Specifications on Seeding and Erosion Control Measures (Latest Edition).
 Other measures including seeding, silt fences, sediment basins, etc., as appropriate, will be implemented during construction to minimize impacts to Water Quality.

-3) Stormwater control measures, both during construction and post-construction, are required for SCDOT projects with land disturbance and/or constructed in the vicinity of 303(d), Total Maximum Daily Load (TMDL), Outstanding Resource Waters (ORW), tidal, and other sensitive waters in accordance with the SCDOT's Municipal Separate Storm Sewer System (MS4) Permit.
+2) Stormwater control measures, both during construction and post-construction, are required for SCDOT projects with land disturbance and/or constructed in the vicinity of 303(d), Total Maximum Daily Load (TMDL), Outstanding Resource Waters (ORW), tidal, and other sensitive waters in accordance with the SCDOT's Municipal Separate Storm Sewer System (MS4) Permit.
 The selected contractor would be required to minimize potential stormwater impacts through implementation of construction BMPs, reflecting policies contained in 23 CFR 650 B and SCDOT's Supplemental Specifications on Seed and Erosion Control Measures (Latest Edition).

-4) The federal Migratory Bird Treaty Act, 16 USC § 703-711 (MBTA), states that it is unlawful to pursue, hunt, take, capture or kill; attempt to take, capture or kill; possess, offer to or sell, barter, purchase, deliver or cause to be shipped, exported, imported, transported, carried or received any migratory bird, part, nest, egg or product, manufactured or not.
+3) The federal Migratory Bird Treaty Act, 16 USC § 703-711 (MBTA), states that it is unlawful to pursue, hunt, take, capture or kill; attempt to take, capture or kill; possess, offer to or sell, barter, purchase, deliver or cause to be shipped, exported, imported, transported, carried or received any migratory bird, part, nest, egg or product, manufactured or not.
 SCDOT will comply with the Migratory Bird Treaty Act of 1918 in regard to the avoidance of taking of individual migratory birds and the destruction of their active nests.
 The contractor shall notify the Resident Construction Engineer (RCE) at least four (4) weeks prior to construction/demolition/maintenance of bridges and box culverts.
 The RCE will coordinate with SCDOT Environmental Services Office (ESO), Compliance Division, to determine if there are any active birds using the structure.
-SCDOT shall responsible for the removal and management of any active bird
+After this coordination, it will be determined when construction/demolition/maintenance can begin.
+If a nest is observed that was not discovered after construction/demolition/maintenance has begun, the contractor will cease work and immediately notify the RCE, who will notify the ESO Compliance Division.
+The ESO Compliance Division will determine the next course of action.
+The use of any deterrents by the contractor designed to prevent birds from nesting, shall be approved by the RCE with coordination from the ESO Compliance Division.
+The cost for any contractor provided deterrents will be provided at no additional cost to SCDOT.